 Simplify Fractions with GCF

 One of the most practical applications of the greatest common factor (GCF) is in simplifying fractions.
-To simplify a fraction, you divide both the numerator and the denominator by their GCF.
+Even so, to simplify a fraction, you divide both the numerator and the denominator by their GCF.
 This reduces the fraction to its simplest form, making it easier to work with in calculations.

 -